 Intel® Server Boards of the S3420 family are designed to indicate USB readiness by a series of beep codes early during POST, just before video becomes available.
-These 4-5 beeps mean that USB is powered and initialized, in order for USB devices such as keyboard and mouse to become operational.
+These four to five beeps mean that the USB is powered and initialized, in order for USB devices such as keyboard and mouse to become operational.